silvershop/silvershop-core/README.md

 ## Configuration

-You can view various configuration options in the 'example_config.php' file.
+You can view various configuration options in the 'example_config.yml' file.

-*WARNING:* do not copy and paste entire configuration example file without first understanding each line, otherwise the system may not work as documented.
-In other words, only copy the lines which you need and understand.

 ## Migrating